boxen/our-boxen/README.md

 If you've got a Boxen module you'd like to be grouped under the Boxen org, (so it can easily be found by others), please file an issue on this repository with a link to your module.
-We'll review the code briefly, and if things look pretty all right, we'll fork it under the Boxen org and give you read+write access to our fork.
+We'll review the code, and if things look good, we'll fork it under the Boxen org and give you read+write access to our fork.
 You'll still be the maintainer, you'll still own the issues and PRs.